sullivanpj/log-more/README.md

 - Includes a Result class that can be used to manage errors (or any other type of result) that are returned from any kind of function or process
 - Simplifies global application logging by allowing users to specify how and when logs should be written/handled
 - Provides various utility methods to handle Results return from functions/process and log information and performance metrics
+- Allow user to specify custom event types which will then drive how event handler logic and logging is executed

 ## Visit our [documentation](https://sullivanpj.github.io/log-more/) for more info, guides, API and more!